ExpediaGroup/styx/docs/user-guide/basic-usage.md

 You can configure JVM settings, system properties, and any other installation that may be necessary before startup.

-The styx startup script accepts an {-e} or {--env} command line option for specifying an alternative Styx environment file:
+The styx startup script accepts an `-e` or `--env` command line option for specifying an alternative Styx environment file:

     $ ./bin/startup -e conf/env-development/styx-env.sh

-The custom environment file can also be specified via *STYX_ENV_FILE* environment variable.
+The custom environment file can also be specified via the *STYX_ENV_FILE* environment variable.

 # Configuring Logging